 Where any member of the Vue International group enters into a contract with any supplier for the provision of goods and services, we will always seek to ensure that such contract contains an obligation on the supplier to comply with applicable modern slavery and human trafficking prevention laws and regulations, and to maintain appropriate and robust policies and procedures in that regard.

-It is intended that each of the territories forming part of the Vue International group will have formally adopted (and taken steps to implement) the revised group procurement policy before the end of financial year ending 30 November 2019.
+It is intended that each of the territories forming part of the Vue International group will have formally adopted (and taken steps to implement) the revised Vue International Procurement Policy before the end of the financial year ending 30 November 2021.

 Supply chain risk analysis

 Generally, we consider the risk of modern slavery or human trafficking occurring within our supply chain to be low.
 The principal reasons for this are that:

 - the large majority of our suppliers are large international organisations with comparatively robust and sophisticated prevention and compliance policies (overseen by professional compliance teams) in relation to modern slavery and human trafficking; and

 - many of our suppliers operate in industries which receive a relatively high degree of independent regulatory scrutiny (for example, our suppliers in the food and drink supply and manufacturing industry).

 However, if we identify a supplier (or potential supplier) with higher risk characteristics in relation to modern slavery and human trafficking, they will be subjected to a higher degree of scrutiny as part of the Vue International procurement process.
 Characteristics indicating a need for such enhanced scrutiny may include, but are not limited to, the following:

 - the smaller scale of the supplier’s business meaning that their internal policies and processes in relation to modern slavery and human trafficking are less well developed;